WitnessAngel/witness-angel-cryptolib/Readme.rst

 You can play with cryptainers using this command line interface.

-beware, unless you provide your own crypto-config, these CLI-generated cryptainers will use a hard-coded and simple cryptographic conf, using only locally-stored keys, so they will be insecure.
+Beware, for now these CLI-generated cryptainers use a hard-coded and simple cryptographic conf, using only locally-stored keys, so they will be insecure.

 ::